mergenj/AccountHub/README.md

 ## Notes
 - The database is preloaded with sample data for testing.
+- Unit tests and Integration tests are implemented
 - Error handling is implemented for scenarios like invalid account IDs, insufficient funds, or invalid transaction amounts.